-WWJC states that it provides care for community residents and life care residents who have Medicare, Medicaid and other forms of insurance to ensure financial accessibility.
+WWJC states that it provides care for community residents with Medicare, Medicaid and other forms of insurance to ensure financial accessibility.
+The applicant states that "life care residents by virtue of their life care contract also access the (SNF)".

 b.
 Does the applicant have a history of providing quality of care?
 Has the applicant demonstrated the ability to provide quality care?
 Is the applicant a Gold Seal Program nursing facility that is proposing to add beds to an existing nursing home?
 Section 408.035(1)(c) and (j), Florida Statutes.